Letter and spirit of the law: U.S. constitutional law

-Interpretations of the U.S. Constitution have historically divided on the "letter versus spirit" debate.
-For example, at the founding, the Federalist Party argued for a looser interpretation of the Constitution, granting Congress broad powers in keeping with the spirit of the broader purpose of some founders (notably including the Federalist founders' purposes).
-The Federalists would have represented the "spirit" aspect.
+Interpretations of the U.S. Constitution have historically been divided on the "letter versus spirit" debate.
+For example, at the founding, the Federalist Party argued for a looser interpretation of the Constitution, granting Congress broad powers in keeping with the spirit of the broader purpose of some of the Founding Fathers (notably including the Federalist founders' purposes).
+The Federalists would have represented the "spirit" interpretation.
 In contrast, the Democratic-Republicans, who favored a limited federal government, argued for the strict interpretation of the Constitution, arguing that the federal government was granted only those powers enumerated in the Constitution, and nothing not explicitly stated; they represented the "letter" interpretation.

-Modern constitutional interpretation also divides on these lines.
-Currently, Living Constitution scholars advocate a "spirit"-esque interpretative strategy, although one grounded in a spirit that reflects broad powers.
-Originalist or Textualist scholars advocate a more "letter"-based approach, arguing that the Amendment process of the Constitution necessarily forecloses broader interpretations that can be accomplished by passing an amendment.
+Modern constitutional interpretation is also divided on these lines.
+Living Constitution scholars advocate for a spiritesque interpretative strategy, although one grounded in a spirit that reflects broad powers.
+Originalist or textualist scholars advocate a more letter-based approach, arguing that the Amendment process of the Constitution necessarily forecloses broader interpretations that can be accomplished by passing an amendment.